-Edward Parker, MD, an emergency physician in the Edward Plainfield Emergency Department, says, "We've seen heart attack patients who insisted their chest pain was 'just heartburn,' despite having already swallowed a whole bottle of Mylanta with no relief."
+Edward Parker, MD, an emergency physician in the Plainfield Emergency Center, says, "We've seen heart attack patients who insisted their chest pain was 'just heartburn,' despite having already swallowed a whole bottle of Mylanta with no relief."

 But others with dangerous symptoms are simply unaware that not every heart attack brings crushing chest pains.